Matt Bush (baseball): Draft and minor leagues

 Bush's professional career began with his suspension before he ever took the field, for his role in a fight outside an Arizona bar.
-The shortstop went on to hit .192 in 99 at bats between the Rookie-level Arizona League and the short-season Northwest League.

-In the 2005 season, Bush hit .221 in 453 at bats for the Fort Wayne Wizards of the Class-A Midwest League.
+Bush hit .192 in 99 at bats between the Rookie-level Arizona League and the short-season Northwest League.
+In the 2005 season, Bush hit .221 in 453 at bats for the Fort Wayne Wizards of the Single-A Midwest League.
 During spring training in 2006, he broke his ankle and missed half the season.

 Bush struggled again in 2007, hitting for a .583 OPS as of May 28.
 The Padres then converted Bush to a pitcher.

 His fastball reached a speed of 98 mph, and he had prior knowledge of pitching from his days as a high school ace.
 After a promising start in rookie league, Bush tore a ligament in his pitching elbow in August 2007, ending his season.
 He had Tommy John surgery, sidelining him for 2008 as well.
-The Padres, however, would place Bush on the 40-man roster after the 2008 season to protect him from being selected in the Rule 5 draft.
+The Padres, however, placed Bush on the 40-man roster after the 2008 season to protect him from being selected in the Rule 5 draft.

-Bush was designated for assignment on February 5, 2009, to make room for Cliff Floyd.
+Bush was designated for assignment on February 5, 2009, to make room on the 40-man roster for Cliff Floyd.
 Shortly afterward, it was learned that Bush was allegedly intoxicated in a high school parking lot where he assaulted two freshman lacrosse players.

-Toronto Blue Jays organization

-On February 10, 2009, Bush was traded to the Toronto Blue Jays for a player to be named later or cash considerations.
-The Blue Jays, well aware of his behavioral problems, put him on a "zero tolerance" policy.
+On February 10, Bush was traded to the Toronto Blue Jays for a player to be named later or cash considerations.
+The Blue Jays put him on a "zero tolerance" policy.
 At a party on March 30, he reportedly threw a baseball at a woman's head and banged on her car window after accusing her of drawing markings on his face at a party in Dunedin, Florida.
 The Blue Jays released him the next day.
-He would be out of baseball for the entire 2009 season.
+He was out of baseball for the entire 2009 season.

-Tampa Bay Rays organization

 On January 28, 2010, Bush signed a minor league contract with the Tampa Bay Rays.
-He played one injury-plagued season for the Class-A Charlotte Stone Crabs in the Florida State League before being added to the Rays' 40-man roster in November.
+He played one injury-plagued season for the Single-A Charlotte Stone Crabs in the Florida State League before being added to the Rays' 40-man roster in November.
 During the 2011 season, Bush played for the Rays' Double-A affiliate, the Montgomery Biscuits of the Southern League, primarily as a late reliever and occasional closer.
 He was promoted to the Rays' top affiliate, the Durham Bulls, in September, but never appeared during their playoff drive.
 Bush was slated to begin the 2012 season in Durham, but the Rays placed Bush on the restricted list after a drunken Bush ran over a 72-year-old man's head during spring training and was released shortly after the 2012 season ended.